 Sixteen Candles is a romantic comedy about high school cliques.

 Is this a strong thesis statement?
 Not yet, but it’s a good start.
 You’ve focused on a topic--high school cliques--which is a smart move because you’ve settled on one of many possible angles.
 But the claim is weak because it’s not yet arguable.
 Intelligent people would generally agree with this statement—so there’s no real “news” for your reader.
 You want your thesis to say something surprising and debatable.
-If your thesis doesn’t go beyond summarizing your source, it’
+If your thesis doesn’t go beyond summarizing your source, it’s not arguable.

 The key words in the thesis statement are “romantic comedy” and “high school cliques.”
 One way to sharpen the claim is to start asking questions.